metakirby5/codi.vim/README.md

 - `CodiNew [filetype]` creates a new scratch buffer with Codi in it.
 - `CodiSelect` opens a select menu and creates a new scratch buffer with the selected filetype and Codi in it.
 Only available on neovim.
+- `CodiExpand` expands the output of the current line in a popup menu to display multi-line content.
+Only available on neovim.

 ### Shell wrapper